seediffusion/teatype/README.md

 ### Editing a server

-Click the edit button on a server or press Alt + E. This brings up a dialog similar to the add server dialog, but you can makes changes to a server's details as needed.
+Click the edit button on a server or press Alt + E. This brings up a dialog similar to the add server dialog, but you can make changes to a server's details as needed.
 Hit save when you're done.

 ### Deleting a server

 Hit the remove button on a server or press Alt + R, then hit yes to confirm the deletion.

+### A note on SSH keys and password storage

+Unlike other clients that rely on having an SSH agent running to store and retrieve SSH key passphrases, Teatype bypasses this by using the operating system's credential manager.
+The same applies to standard passwords.
+This is why, if you chose to store your password/passphrase on one computer and transfer Teatype to another machine, you will be asked for that password/passphrase again.

 ## The TTY